If you’re reading this right now, chances are you’ve been asking one or more of these questions…

 One is that they’re ahead of the curve when it comes to sleep development.
 So just like some babies walk quite a lot earlier than others, these ‘low sleep needs’ little ones need less sleep from an earlier age.

 Another is that they’re wired a bit differently, which is definitely a possibility because we know genetics does influence sleep.
-Recently I ran a poll (not super robust but interesting all the same) with the parents in my Baby Sleep Revolution program community and 78% said that one or both of their baby’s biological parents also had low sleep needs / was prone to insomnia.
+Recently I ran a poll (not super robust but interesting all the same!) with the parents in the Baby Sleep Revolution™ program community and 78% said that one or both of their baby’s biological parents also had low sleep needs / was prone to insomnia.
 If you’re interested in learning more about this, Google: ‘dolphin sleep chronotype’ – it’s very possible many of these little ones are baby ‘dolphins’!

 How can I tell if my baby has low sleep needs?

-It’s actually one of my dreams – to be able to one day fund more research in this space – but for now, we are limited to observations.
+It’s actually one of my dreams to be able to one day fund more research in this space but for now, we are limited to observations.

-But because low sleep needs babies and toddlers have been my main focus for a number of years, I have observed common patterns of behaviour that in combination suggest a little one is likely to have ‘low sleep needs’.
+But because low sleep needs babies and toddlers have been my primary focus for a number of years, I have observed common patterns of behaviour that in combination suggest a little one is likely to have ‘low sleep needs’.

 Here are the most common signs I see: